section-engineering-education/engineering-education/content/articles/custom-fab-with-bottom-navigation-bar/index.md

-Floating Action Buttons or FAB are different from other UI elements.
+FABs, or Floating Action Buttons, are distinct from other UI elements.
 FAB is a circular-shaped button with a centralized icon.
 This button usually appears on top of all screen content.
-It promotes different actions including adding an item to a list.
+It promotes  a variety of actions, such as adding an item to a list.

 ### Prerequisites